The Post-Covid World

 Early signs point to strong, lasting SHIFT TOward CONTACTLESS PAYMENTS

 Contactless payment options were already on the rise before Covid-19.
 Apple, Google, and Samsung began adding virtual wallets to their mobile products as early as 2014.
 Amazon has also been moving toward implementing contactless payment processes in its physical locations.
+The company deployed Amazon One, its palm-pay contactless tech, in an Amazon Go location in New York City in May 2021.
+The Amazon One tech is already used in several Amazon Go locations in Washington state.

 Given heightened concern around physical contact as a result of the coronavirus, long-term adoption of contactless payment options seems more likely.
+Two-thirds of retailers accept some type of no-touch payment, according to a survey conducted by Forrester.

-Public sentiment shifted dramatically in favor of contactless payment options in the wake of Covid-19.
-Surveys found that an increasing share of consumers consider contactless payments to be a basic, required feature of products.
+Public sentiment has shifted dramatically in favor of contactless payment options in the wake of Covid-19.
+Surveys have found that an increasing share of consumers consider contactless payments to be a basic, required feature of products.

 As Mastercard Acceptance Solutions VP Blake Rosenthal explains: